mahendra2811/mahendra-dev-portfolio/README.md

 ## Getting Started with This Template

-To start  this project  , follow these steps:
+To start  this project  , follow these steps :

 - **Fork Repository:**